 Some of these rules aren’t particular onerous.
 For example, you’ll need to have at least six months left on your passport from your date of arrival in Europe.
 This is the case when we travel to many countries outside the EU anyway, so it’s not a massive deal.

 A bigger issue after December 31 is British visitors to the EU will be limited to a stay of 90 days in any 180-day period.
 You might be asked more questions at the European border such as how you’ll support yourself during your trip, where you will stay, and whether you have a return ticket home.

 The European Travel Information and Authorisation System (ETIAS)

 During the transition period, Brits won’t need a visa to go to Europe.
 But that will change when the European Travel Information and Authorisation System (ETIAS) is implemented next year.

 From 2021, if you want to visit Europe for longer than 90 days, British travellers will need to complete an online ETIAS application form before going to Europe.
 It will cost €7 to register for three years and you’ll need to do it 72 hours before you want to travel.

 The ETIAS isn’t a visa – it’s a visa waiver and will work in a similar way to the ESTA visa-waiver scheme in the US.

 Flights between the UK and Europe

-There have been plenty of scare stories around about flights grinding to a halt on 29 March 2019 – but that’s unlikely to happen.
+There have been plenty of scare stories around about flights grinding to a halt the minute we leave the EU – but that’s unlikely to happen.

 In short, airlines need permission to fly over other countries’ airspace.
 The UK government has said it would envisage granting permission to EU airlines to carry on as normal and would expect EU countries to reciprocate.